 - assessing your suitability for involvement in a transaction, including by verifying your identity.

-The personal information we hold about actual and/or potential management teams may be shared with:
+The personal data we hold about actual and/or potential management teams may – with consent as applicable – be shared with:

-- companies who process personal information on Paragon‘s behalf and third party outsourced services providers;
+- companies who process personal data on Paragon‘s behalf and third party outsourced services providers;

 - credit reference agencies;